 But these are just Belgian law myths that exist only in the minds of ‘gullible pundits’ and, worryingly, on media websites, writes law expert Jogchum Vrielink on Fans of Flanders, stating that many of Belgium’s ‘bizarre’ or ‘weird’ laws have little basis in reality or are an extreme exaggeration or out-of-context.

 But the real Belgian laws are just as weird as the urban myths.
-Many of Belgium’s stranger laws are bizarre for being outdated, however comprehensible or important for legislators at the time.
+Many of Belgium’s stranger laws are bizarre because they’re archaic, however comprehensible or important for legislators at the time.
 With centuries of rulers adding legislations that still exist today, some of Belgium’s laws come across as astoundingly bizarre.

 Before diving into the stranger Belgian laws, Belgium can be noted on many progressive laws implemented over the years:

-- Belgium was the first country in the world to legalise euthanasia in 2002, a few months after the Netherlands decriminalised it.
+- After the Netherlands decriminalized euthanasia, Belgium was the first country in the world to legalize euthanasia in 2002.

-- Belgium was the second country in the world to legalise gay marriage in 2003, two years after the Netherlands, as well as the second country to ban forced marriage in 2006.
+- Belgium was the second country in the world to legalize gay marriage in 2003.
+That’s just two years after the Netherlands.
+The country also became the second country to ban forced marriage in 2006.

 - Belgium was the world’s first country to ban cluster bombs.

-- Belgium was the world’s first country (with Italy) to implement electronic ID cards, in March 2003, as well as the first country to issue electronic passports complying with international aviation (ICAO) recommendations.
-It will also be the first European country to issue e-ID’s to its population.
+- Along with Italy, Belgium was the world’s first country to implement electronic ID cards in March 2003.
+It became the first country to issue electronic passports complying with international aviation recommendations.
+It will also be the first European country to issue e-IDs to its population.

-- Belgium is one of the rare countries that legally mandates compulsory education up to 18 years old, one of the highest ages in the world.
+- Belgium is one of the rare countries that legally mandates compulsory education up to 18 years old.
+This is one of the highest ages in the world.

-- It is compulsory by law to vote in Belgium, and strictly enforced, one of the few countries in the world to do so.
+- Voting is compulsory in Belgium and authorities enforce this strictly.
+Belgium is one of the few countries in the world to do so.

 Unbelievable Belgian laws